CauueSanttos/youtube-dual-subs/README.md

 4. Push to the branch (`git push origin feature/new-feature`)
 5. Open a Pull Request

+## Privacy Policy

+We take your privacy seriously.
+YouTube Dual Subtitles:
+- Does not collect personal identifiable information
+- Does not track your browsing history
+- Stores your preferences only locally in your browser

+Read our complete [Privacy Policy](PRIVACY_POLICY.md) to learn more about how we handle your data.

 ## License

 This project is licensed under the [MIT License](LICENSE).